 Since this term is most often used in Christian circles in the context of well being and mind-body-spirit health, I offer the following definition:

-A Biblical Definition of ‘Wholeness’ – The state of being perfectly well in body, soul (mind, will and emotions) and spirit.
-Complete sanctification and restoration.
-God’s original design for man before sin entered the world, and now attainable only when one’s body is in heaven after the second coming of Jesus.
-(A noun)
+The state of being perfectly well in body, soul (mind, will and emotions) and spirit.
+This was God’s original design for man before the fall and is now attainable once we join Jesus in heaven.

 Let me explain why I think this is a biblical – a theologically correct – use of the term.

 The Bible tells us that “the Lord God formed the man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.”
 (Genesis 2:7) God created a physical body from the earth and then breathed spirit into it.
 The spirit gave life to the body and man became a living soul.
 From that point forward, humans have a spiritual nature with a soul within a physical body.
-God made us as complete or ‘whole’ beings.
-Each part of us is intricately interwoven with the other parts in a marvelous way.
-We are a masterpiece.
+God made Adam and Eve as complete or ‘whole’ beings.
+Each part of them were intricately interwoven with the other parts in a marvelous way.
+They were a masterpiece.
 (Ephesians 2:10) Just as the body itself is a whole unit made up of many parts (1 Corinthians 12:12), our whole self was created to function as a complete unit.